revk/ESP32-GFX/README.md

 Displays with simple solid colour, such as black/white, black/red/white, etc, are handled quite simply with each pixel being one of the solid colours.
 The colour picked simply mapper from the RGB specified.

+A simple dithering is applied on grey levels.

 Anti-aliasing and alpha blending are not supported (top bit of alpha determines if plotted of not).
 As such italics is not recommended (text and 7 segment).

 ### Greyscale and colour